chavi362/virtual-keyboard/README.md

 │   │   │   └── backgroundImage.jpg    # Image of background
 │   ├── components/         # React components
 │   │   ├── VirtualKeyboard.jsx     # Main virtual keyboard component
-│   │   ├── SpecialButtons.jsx      # Component for special buttons such as:redo, undo and clear all the text
+│   │   ├── SpecialButtons.jsx      # component for special buttons such as:redo, undo and clear all the text
 |   |   ├── Screen.jsx      # the text the user typed
 |   |   ├── EmojiKeyBoard.jsx
 |   |   ├── KeyBoard.jsx